Christopher Cristaldo: Paraguay

-International goals

-Australia U20

-Score and Result list Australia's goal tally first.

 Personal life

 Cristaldo is the son of former footballer Victor Cristaldo, who played for Club Presidente Hayes and Club Sport Colombia in Paraguay, among other clubs in his career.
 Cristaldo was very young when he migrated with his family to Australia.

-Education

 Cristaldo completed his secondary schooling education at Catholic Regional College in 2012 and then studied at the University of Footscray.